scripty-bot/stt-service/README.md

 ## Building

 This program is written in [Rust](https://rust-lang.org/).
 You will need to [install rust](https://rustup.rs) to build it.
-You will also need the libstdd.tflite.(os).zip file from [coqui-ai/STT](https://github.com/coqui-ai/STT/releases/).
+You will also need the libstt.tflite.(os).zip file from [coqui-ai/STT](https://github.com/coqui-ai/STT/releases/).
 You should put them in /usr/local/lib.

 Then, you can build with `cargo build --release`.